neiser/APLCONpp/README.md

     cmake ..
     make

-You'll find a library called `libaplcon++.a` inside the above created `build` directory, the corresponding header to include is `src/APLCON.hpp`.
+You'll find a library called `libaplcon++.so` inside the above created `build` directory, the corresponding header to include is `src/APLCON.hpp`.